GoogleChrome/developer.chrome.com/site/en/blog/canvas2d/index.md

 These attributes all match their CSS counterparts with the same names.

-## Part 2: Ergonomic Tweaks
+## Part 2: ergonomic tweaks

-Some things with Canvas2D are possible, but needlessly complicated to implement.
+Previously, some things with Canvas2D were possible, but needlessly complicated to implement.
 Here are some quality-of-life improvements for javascript developers who want to use Canvas2D:

 ### context.reset()